 Duran announced his retirement immediately following his surrender, but then changed his mind in a matter of days.
 He called for a third bout with Leonard, but everyone agreed this was out of the question.
 When Sugar Ray ventured into the super welterweight division, winning a second world title from Ayub Kalule, Duran followed.
 But after a pair of unimpressive decision wins over contenders Nino Gonzalez and Luigi Minchillo, he was soundly beaten by Wilfred Benitez, and then, in a huge upset, humiliated by the unknown Kirkland Laing.

 Surely, this was the end.
 Duran looked positively inept against Laing, a relative novice who, just a year previous, would not have belonged in the same ring as the famous Manos de Piedra.
 Duran’s manager, his promoter, his long-time associates, all of them now abandoned “El Cholo,” and all urged him to retire for good before he got hurt, while in Panama he was now the object of ridicule and mockery.
-Humiliated and alone, Duran wondered if his detractors were right.
+Humiliated and alone, Roberto Duran wondered if his detractors were right.

 But his wife, Felicidad, knew this couldn’t be the end.
 “If you had any pride,” she told her husband, “you would demonstrate to Panama and the whole world that you are not finished.”